Ascend Mid-Career Development Program for APL Faculty

 Participants in this application-based cohort program can expect to

-• Practice skills essential for collegiality and leadership in a cohort environment
+- Practice skills essential for collegiality and collaboration in a cohort environment

-• Learn concepts and strategies associated with career development, leadership, and resilience
+- Learn concepts and strategies associated with career development and resilience

 Program Calendar